Our SDH Director

 local law enforcement to resolve hundreds of complex investigative cases.
 Some of the cases

-include murder, burglary, robbery, missing and lost persons, evidence recovery, and crime scene,
+include murder, burglary, robbery, missing and lost persons, evidence recovery, crime scene,

-cause of death, and animal kill site reconstruction, natural resource seizures, fugitive
+cause of death, animal kill site reconstruction, natural resource seizures, fugitive

-apprehension, and perimeter breach, access, and control.
+apprehension, perimeter breach, access, and control.
 He cultivated investigative confidential

-sources, interview numerous suspects in criminal cases, produce protective and fugitive
+sources, interviewed numerous suspects in criminal cases, produced protective and fugitive

-investigation cases for prosecution to the U.S. Attorney’s Office, and he held a top-secret
+investigation cases for prosecution to the U.S. Attorney’s Office, and held a top-secret

 clearance.
 While assigned as the supervisor of the Wyoming Fugitive Task Force, the task force